-Dogs lives can be just as busy as ours!
-An active social life and daily work on their physical wellbeing, but what about their emotional wellbeing?
+Dog’s lives can be just as busy as ours.
+An active social life and daily work on their physical wellbeing are important but what about their emotional wellbeing?

 What does that mean for my dog?

 A rest day doesn’t mean you should leave your dog to be bored and get up to mischief, this means it’s time to turn things down a notch, have some one on one time and build the bond between you and your dog, try some calm training activities or help them learn a new skill.
-Ideas include:
+You could introduce:

 - Calm play time with toys while revisiting existing commands like leave, fetch, drop, ect (not constant ball throwing)